Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features: Introduction

-{All the mentioned application scenarios benefit from the knowledge of the coverage properties of the employed VSN, but also of the field of view (FoV) each sensor composing the network and of the relationship between the cameras in terms of their coverage capabilities.} In particular, when modeling the coverage features of a VSN, one can distinguish between the \textit{coverage overlap models} and the \textit{transition models}.
-The former ones focus on the physical relationships between pairs or group of cameras having overlapping FoVs.
-The latter ones take into account the more abstract relationships arising from the possibility or probability of an event (e.g., the passage of a moving target) subsequently engages multiple cameras FoV~\cite{mavrinac2013modeling}.
+All the mentioned application scenarios benefit from the knowledge of each sensor's field of view (FoV) and, more in general, of the coverage capabilities of the entire VSN.
+When modeling the coverage features of a VSN, one can distinguish between the \textit{coverage overlap models} and the \textit{transition models}~\cite{mavrinac2013modeling}.
+The former focus on the physical relationships between pairs or groups of cameras having overlapping FoVs,~and can be obtained during a preliminary setup phase from the pose of the cameras in the environment and their viewing properties.
+The latter take into account the more abstract relationships arising from the probability of an event that is engaging in time multiple cameras FoVs~(e.g., the presence of a target moving across the environment).
 The coverage overlap models can be mathematically represented by undirected graphs wherein each node corresponds to a sensor in the network and the edges are defined according to the mentioned physical FoVs overlapping relations.
 These graphs are often referred to as \textit{visual sensing graphs}.
-Similarly, the transition models can be formalized through the \textit{transition graphs}.
+Similarly, the transition models can be formalized through the \textit{transition graphs}, wherein the node set represents the devices group and the edge set is derived accounting for both the cameras geometric coverage and the environment dynamics model.